paulbarmstrong/aerial-warfare/README.md

 ## Details

 * Author: Paul Armstrong
-* Date: November 2017 (As of January 28th 2018 I am still working on this project)
+* Date: November 2017 (As of February 2018 I am still working on this project)
 * Progress: ~50%

 ## Description